UKRI-funded "Living Deltas" Global Research Hub

 - Better local and national policies for delta sustainability

-While oral historians have had a long involvement with environmental research, we think this is the first time they have been involved in such a large investigative hub.
-The focus will be on memories of environmental change and continuity across generations and genders.
-We are collaborating with Professor Helen Berry, whose work in environmental history, especially leading up to the bid, has been especially important.
+While oral historians have had a long involvement with environmental research, we think this is the first time oral historians have been involved as a key part of a large investigative hub.

-The recalled and subjective experiences of delta dwellers will make a significant addition to attitudinal materials collected by development studies team-mates and scientific data collected by colleagues from engineering and physical geography.
-We will be facilitating the inclusion of the voices and memories of delta dwellers to policy discussions that will shape the future of our planet.
+The recalled and subjective experiences of delta dwellers are making a significant addition to attitudinal materials collected by development studies team-mates and scientific data collected by colleagues from engineering and physical geography.
+We continue to champion the inclusion of the voices and memories of delta dwellers in policy discussions that will shape the future of our planet.

-The project also seeks to promote and support data sharing and data reuse so that the Hub community can better understand how delta populations can achieve delta sustainability.
+The project also promotes and supports data sharing and data reuse so that the Hub community can better understand how delta populations can achieve delta sustainability.
 This draws directly on oral historians’ knowledge and practice in archiving and data reuse.
-More at https://www.livingdeltas.org
+More on Living Deltas